mhguo1/TRAPD/README.md

 Additional Options:
 1) INFO field filter options (--includeinfo, --excludeinfo): These are criteria based on the INFO field of your vcf to include or exclude variants.
 You may include as many inclusion or exclusion criteria as you wish.

 These criteria are structured as: "FIELD[operator]threshold".
 Here, FIELD is any field within the INFO field of your vcf (e.g., AC, ExAC_AF, AF).
-Operator is any operator in:
+Operator is any operator from the following:
 	'<': less than
   	'<=' : less than or equal to
 	'>' : greater than
 	'>=' : greater than or equal to
  	 '=' : equals
   	'!=' : does not equal
-	"in": in
+	'in': in

- Note that these criteria MUST be surrounded by double quotation marks!
  Also, note that if you use the "in" operator, you should include a list of test values enclosed by parentheses (e.g., "annotation[in](missense,nonsense,frameshift)"

 Some examples:
---includeinfo "AC[<]5" #Filters in variants with Allele count (AC) less than five --excludeinfo "AF[>]0.05" #Filters out variants with allele frequency (AF) greater than 0.05 --includeinfo "SNPEFF_EFFECT[=]missense" #Filters in variants with SNPEFF_EFFECT annotated as missense.
+--includeinfo "AC[<]5" #Filters in variants with Aalele count (AC) less than five --excludeinfo "AF[>]0.05" #Filters out variants with allele frequency (AF) greater than 0.05 --includeinfo "SNPEFF_EFFECT[=]missense" #Filters in variants with SNPEFF_EFFECT annotated as missense.